favonia/cloudflare-ddns/docs/designs/features/provider-raw-data-contract.markdown

 Each element in the raw-data set is an address-plus-prefix-length pair (`ipnet.RawEntry`).
 The address carries the full observed bits; the prefix length rides alongside but does not clear host bits.

+What counts as admissible is defined by derivation, per resource, in the resource-specific notes.

-- Providers that discover bare addresses lift them using the configured default prefix length (`IP4_DEFAULT_PREFIX_LEN`, default 32; `IP6_DEFAULT_PREFIX_LEN`, default 64).
+- Providers that discover bare addresses lift them using the effective default prefix length for that family (`IP4_DEFAULT_PREFIX_LEN`, default 32; `IP6_DEFAULT_PREFIX_LEN`, default 64).
 The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Length Policy](ipv6-default-prefix-length-policy.markdown).
 - Providers that discover CIDR-notation entries may preserve the stated prefix length and the full address, or may ignore unsuitable source prefix lengths and fall back to the defaults.
 - Host bits must not be eagerly masked.
 Preserving the original address bits through normalization keeps downstream host-ID derivation meaningful.